 Email email@example.com or call(321)773-2658 or visit ThomasJewusiak.com

-This oil on canvas painting represents the beautiful wooded beaches once seen in parts of Florida on the Atlantic Ocean.
+This oil on linen canvas painting tells its own story of a small store and big dreams, of an enchanted room, that if it ever existed, it certainly no longer does.
 Also available as a unique signed limited edition archival giclee on canvas embellished in oil starting at $219.00, depending on size.

 PhotoRealism, HyperRealism or Neither